alishazal/qalb/README.md

 - CUDA 8.0
 - GCC 4.9.3 (very important to match this version because of a grep command in seq2seq python scripts)

+We ran our seq2seq systems with the GPU [NVIDIA Tesla V100 PCIe 32 GB](https://www.techpowerup.com/gpu-specs/tesla-v100-pcie-32-gb.c3184) on NYU Abu Dhabi's High Performance Computing cluster, known as Dalma.
+We set the memory flag to 30GB and set the max. time to 12 hours for each run.
+All other Dalma flags were kept as default.
+Our .sh scripts can be seen in the file dalma_scripts.sh

 # Repository Structure

 # Transliteration Tool